-Add the brown sugar, salt, vanilla extract, flour to the mixing bowl and combine well.
+Add the sugar, salt, vanilla extract, flour to the mixing bowl and combine well.

 Peel and cut all but one of the bananas into thickish slices ( 1 cm / 1/3 in ) and add it to the mixing bowl.
 With a wooden spoon, gently combine without mashing the banana slices.

 Cut the remaining banana into thin slices to decorate the top of the cake.

 Take the cake tin out of the oven and pour the mixture in.
-Arrange the slice bananas on the top.
+Arrange the sliced banana on the top.

 Sprinkle the sesame seeds over the cake and cook in the oven for 60 minutes on fan force.

-At 30 & 45 minutes, check the cake top is not burning.
+At 30 and 45 minutes, check the cake top is not burning.
 If it looks like it is going to burn, loosely cover the cake tin with a piece of aluminium foil.
 Do not seal the cake.

 After 60 minutes, turn off the oven ,and leave the cake in the oven for a further 15 minutes.
 (Remove aluminium foil if used.)

-After 15 minutes take out of the oven and allow to cool on a bench top for another 30 minutes.
+After 15 minutes take out of the oven and allow to cool at room temperature for another 30 minutes.

 Leave the banana cake in the tin and let it cool uncovered in the fridge for at least 3 hours (preferably overnight).
 Serve chilled.